 Police may also come into your house if they think evidence of a crime is being destroyed.
 For instance, if you answer the door and the officers hear people in the background shouting about flushing drugs, they may be able to enter to prevent the destruction of evidence.

 Remember that police can also enter your house if you give them permission.
 It is typically not a good idea to invite police inside, as they can arrest you or ticket you for any crimes they witness once lawfully inside.

 Call Our Baltimore Criminal Defense Attorney for a Free Legal Consultation

 If police responded to a noise complaint then arrested you for another crime, you may be entitled to get charges dropped and evidence suppressed.
 Police must follow certain rules and procedures to be able to arrest you or seize evidence from your home – and if they fail to follow these rules, the evidence should be thrown out.
-For a free legal consultation on your criminal charges and help fighting any criminal cases against you, call the Law Offices of Randolph Rice’s Baltimore criminal defense lawyer today at (410) 694-7291.
+For a free legal consultation on your criminal charges and help fighting any criminal cases against you, call the Rice, Murtha & Psoras’s Baltimore criminal defense lawyer today at (410) 694-7291.